Our2020View/Our2020View.github.io/batteryheater.md

 <img src="/assets/4batteryheatweb.jpg"/>

-The pad controller sits on top of the finished bed of insulation:
+The pad controller sits on top of the finished bed of insulation:  The plan is to remove the "auto off timer" at some point, and install a handy 120V receptacle on the cabinet wall next to the step well.

 <img src="/assets/3batteryheatweb.jpg"/>